Dellen Millard gets third life sentence for killing father; not eligible for parole for 75 years

-It was the third such conviction for Dellen Millard, who was previously convicted for murdering his former lover Laura Babcock and Hamilton man Tim Bosma, a complete stranger.

-Prosecutors had asked for an additional 25 years of parole ineligibility on top of the 50 years Millard must serve in prison without parole for those previous murders.
+In her decision Tuesday, Justice Forestell noted that the chance of rehabilitation for Mr. Millard is slim.

+"I find that Dellen Millard is capable of gaining the trust of friends, relatives and strangers.
+Mr. Millard has, however, used his ability to gain such trust as a vehicle for planned and deliberate killings,” Justice Forestell said.

-Justice Maureen Forestell says the hope of rehabilitation of Dellen Millard is so faint it plays little role in determination of the sentence.
+“While I accept that rehabilitation cannot ever be completely disregarded, the hope of the rehabilitation of Dellen Millard, in light of his pattern of offending, is so faint that it plays little role in the determination of a fit sentence.”

+Outside the courthouse, Assistant Crown Attorney Jill Cameron said the public should be relieved that Mr. Millard will “never see the light of day.”

+“He killed three people for different reasons in the span of a year, and the public definitely has to be protected from a person like him,” she said.

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.